Checking Timed Bisimilarity with Virtual Clocks: Virtual Clocks

 \section{Virtual Clocks}

 In this section, we propose an extension of zone graphs which enables sound and complete timed bisimilarity checking of TA.
 The road map towards this goal is shown in Figure \ref{figure:virtual_clocks:roadmap-theoretical-contribution}.
-Two TA, $A$ and $B$, are timed bisimilar if and only if their TLTS, $\TLTS{A}$ and $\TLTS{B}$, are bisimilar (see Definition~\ref{def:background:sim-and-bisim:Strong-Timed-Bisimulation}).
+Two TA, $A$ and $B$, are timed bisimilar if and only if their TLTS, $\TLTS{A}$ and $\TLTS{B}$, are bisimilar.
 However, as TLTS have an infinite number of states (countably many states in the discrete time model, uncountably many states in the dense-time model), TLTS do not permit effective timed bisimilarity checking.

-Although region graphs contain enough information to check for bisimulation, their unnecessarily large size makes them unusable in practice.
+Although region graphs contain enough information to check for bisimulation, their large size makes them unusable in practice.
 In contrast, the corresponding zone graphs $\ZG{A}$ and $\ZG{B}$ of $A$ and $B$ can be pruned to be finite using $k$-normalization and are, on average, much smaller than region graphs.
-Nevertheless, zone graphs do not contain enough information to ensure correctness of the bisimilarity check (see Example~\ref{ex:background:zone-graphs-do-not-contain-sufficient-information}).
+Nevertheless, zone graphs do not contain enough information to ensure correctness of the bisimilarity check.

-To solve this problem, we propose an extension of zone graphs.
-The idea is to introduce fresh clocks (one for each original clock) which do not occur in the surface syntax of the corresponding timed automata (i.e., neither in guards and resets of switches, nor in invariants of locations) and which we, therefore, call \emph{virtual} clocks.
-Using virtual clocks, we solve both problems described in Example~\ref{ex:background:zone-graphs-do-not-contain-sufficient-information}.
-Since both zone graphs are extended by the same number of virtual clocks, we compare the clock valuations by the virtual clocks, only.
-After we add virtual clocks to TLTS, resulting into the so-called TSVC, we show that the extension of zone graphs by virtual clocks, denoted $\VCG{A}$ and $\VCG{B}$, preserve soundness and completeness of zone graphs and additionally contains sufficient information for correct timed bisimilarity checking.
-In addition, as those VCGs are proper zone graphs, we can apply $k$-normalization to ensure finiteness.
+To solve both problems described in Example~\ref{ex:background:zone-graphs-do-not-contain-sufficient-information}, we introduce fresh clocks (one for each original clock) that do not occur in the surface syntax of the corresponding TA (i.e., neither in guards and resets, nor in invariants).
+We refer to these as \emph{virtual} clocks.
+The TLTS constructed over the enlarged set of clocks is called TSVC and the corresponding zone graph is called VCG.
+Importantly, this operation does not introduce a new kind of transition structure, but enriches the information captured by zones.
+Based on virtual clocks, we are able to introduce virtual bisimulation, an equivalence notion over VCG that holds if and only if the original TA are timed bisimilar.